andrew-spade-acn/d3-react-presentation/PITCHME.md

 +++

-* Functionality
+Functionality
 * The feature layer.
 "What does the thing do?".
 Functionality can be anywhere from a tiny helper function to an enormous framework.
+* Ex:
-  * ex: cross-platform console colors with `Chalk`, or a new approach to writing front-end code through `TypeScript`
+  * Cross-platform console colors with `Chalk`
+  * A new approach to writing front-end code through `TypeScript`

 +++

-* Stability
+Stability
 * How reliable are the features?
 How often do unpredictable bugs surface?
+* Ex:
+  * AWS EC2's 99.99% uptime
-  * ex: `AWS EC2` with 99.99% uptime, or `Lodash` with 100% predictable functionality.
+  * Lodash with 100% predictable functionality.

 +++

-* Usability
+Usability
 * Does it play nice with other tools?
 What is the performance impact of using it?
 How long does it take to set up?
+* Ex:
-  * ex: Time to make a `TodoMVC` in `Angular` vs `React` vs `JQuery`, or the amount of time spent looking up documentation vs the amount of time spent developing.
+  * Time to make a TodoMVC in Angular vs React vs JQuery,
+  * The amount of time spent looking up documentation vs the amount of time spent developing.

 +++

-* Clarity
+Clarity
 * Does it make sense?
 Do I understand why it exists, and can I explain it?
 Does it follow common conventions?
 What are the costs associated with using this tool?
+* Ex:
-  * Ex: How difficult it is to describe `Redux` compared to `RxJS`, or the predictability of compiled `CoffeeScript` syntax
+  * How difficult it is to describe `Redux` compared to `RxJS`
+  * The predictability of compiled `CoffeeScript` syntax

 ---

-### `D3`

 D3 is: